PenfieldLibrary/primo-libguides-link-converter/README.md

 4. Create a shortcut for "LibGuidesAlmaUpdater.exe" in the installed directory

-## Initial setup for first time starup
+## Initial setup for first time startup

 1. Goto File-->Alma / Primo settings
 2. Enter your library settings for the SRU server